Provincie-Zuid-Holland/satellite_images_nso_extractor/README.md

 # Getting Started

 0. Get a NSO account, register at [https://satellietdataportaal.nl/register.php](https://satellietdataportaal.nl/register.php)
-1. First get a GeoJSON file of the region you want to be cropped.
+1. First get a GeoJSON file of the selected region you want to study and be cropped to.
 [Geojson.io](https://geojson.io/#map=8/51.821/5.004) can you help you with that.
 Note the coordinates have to be in WGS84! ( Which should be standard for a geojson.)
-2. Make a instance of nso_geojsonregion with instance of the geojson region you have, where you want to store the cropped files and the NSO account based on step 0.
+2. Make a instance of nso_georegion with instance of the geojson region you have, where you want to store the cropped files and the NSO account based on step 0.
-2. Retrieve download links for the specific region you want to have.
+2. Retrieve download links of satellite images which contain the selected region, parameters can be set to how strict this containment should be.
 3. Download the found links.

 # Example code.